 New Treatments for Headache Pain

-Head pain can be debilitating and may substantially decrease the quality of one’s life.
-Headaches can occur at any time for no particular reason, or they can be a result of specific triggers, such as dehydration, eating the wrong foods, or sensitivity to light.
-Most people think that their options stop at over-the-counter pain medications.
-The following is a list of new treatments for headache pain that are worth mentioning to your doctor if you have chronic, debilitating pain.
+Headache pain can be debilitating and often affects the quality of one’s life.
+Headaches can occur at any time for no particular reason, or they result from specific triggers, such as dehydration, poor food choices, or sensitivity to light.
+A typical headache can last for a few hours; however, a migraine headache can last several days.